sabugar/Erapads/odoo10/README.md

 Then follow <a href="https://www.odoo.com/documentation/10.0/tutorials.html">the developer tutorials</a>

-For Odoo employees
+For Odeea employees
 ------------------

-To add the odoo-dev remote use this command:
+To add the odeea-dev remote use this command:

     $ ./setup/setup_dev.py setup_git_dev

-To fetch odoo merge pull requests refs use this command:
+To fetch odeea merge pull requests refs use this command:

     $ ./setup/setup_dev.py setup_git_review